-That is, we now have a three-dimensional design: 2 (givenness) \times 2 (construction) \times 2 (study) and need to determine whether the correlations of givenness and constructional choice we see in Tab1 and Tab2 are significantly different.
-Such questions can be addressed with regression methods (e.g., binary logistic regression and Poisson regression), which use G^2 , not chi-squared, as their main significance-testing statistic.
-Such an analysis would show that the results of Tab1 and Tab2 differ significantly from each other ($G^2 = 13.234$, df = 1, p < 0.001; see Gries 2021, Ch.
+That is, we now have a three-dimensional design: 2 (givenness) × 2 (construction) × 2 (study) and need to determine whether the correlations of givenness and constructional choice we see in Tab1 and Tab2 are significantly different.
+Such questions can be addressed with regression methods (e.g., binary logistic regression and Poisson regression), which use $G^2$ , not chi-squared, as their main significance-testing statistic.
+Such an analysis would show that the results of Tab1 and Tab2 differ significantly from each other ( $G^2 = 13.234$ , df = 1, p < 0.001; see Gries 2021, Ch.
 5).
-Thus, recognizing G^2 as an important alternative to chi-squared offers powerful new ways to test for not just simple but also more complex (in)dependent relationships.
+Thus, recognizing $G^2$ as an important alternative to chi-squared offers powerful new ways to test for not just simple but also more complex (in)dependent relationships.

-SEE ALSO: Comparing Groups With Multiple Independent Variables; Comparing Two Related Samples; Corpus Linguistics: Quantitative Methods; Inference; Probability and Hypothesis Testing; Quantitative Methods; Multiple Regression
+SEE ALSO: Applied Corpus Linguistics; Corpus Linguistics: Quantitative Methods; Describing Quantitative Data; Mixed-effects Modeling; Probability and Hypothesis Testing; Quantitative Data Visualization; Multiple Regression